PortsMaster/PortMaster-New/ports/baconthulhu/README.md

 ## Notes

 Thanks to James "Bob the Hamster" Paige for developing this game and the OHRRPGCE itself and releasing both under GPL licence.
-Check the game on itch https://bob-the-hamster.itch.io/crypt-of-baconthulhu and also check mr. Paige's personal site https://james.hamsterrepublic.com/
+Check the game on itch https://bob-the-hamster.itch.io/crypt-of-baconthulhu and also check Mr. Paige's personal site https://james.hamsterrepublic.com/

 ## Controls